You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 Now for the part you’ve been waiting for!
 It’s time to get ready.

-Create a schedule so that you can get your hair and makeup (hair first, makeup after) done with plenty of time to spare.
-You’ll also need to account for touch ups and for your bridesmaids to get their hair and makeup done.
+For brides, create a schedule so that you can get your hair and makeup (hair first, makeup after) done with plenty of time to spare.
+You’ll also need to account for touch ups and for your wedding party to get their hair and makeup done.

 53. Be Ready an Hour Before the Ceremony